decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 ## BLS12-381 Ciphersuites

 The following two ciphersuites are based on the BLS12-381 elliptic curves defined in Section 4.2.1 of [@!I-D.irtf-cfrg-pairing-friendly-curves].
 The targeted security level of both suites in bits is `k = 128`.
+The number of bits of the order `r`, of the G1 and G2 subgroups, is `log2(r) = 255`.
+The base points `BP` and `BP'` of G1 and G2 are defined in Section 4.2.1 of [@!I-D.irtf-cfrg-pairing-friendly-curves].

 The first ciphersuite makes use of an extendable output function, and most specifically of SHAKE-256, as defined in Section 6.2 of [@!SHA3].
 It also uses the hash-to-curve suite defined by this document in [Appendix A.1](#bls12-381-hash_to_curve-def), which also makes use of the SHAKE-256 function.